 Pre-diabetes rarely announces itself.
 You likely feel fine.
 This is perhaps the most dangerous aspect of the condition.
 While you remain entirely asymptomatic, microvascular damage can already be occurring.
 The same elevated glucose levels that triggered your diagnosis are simultaneously:

-You cannot supplement your way out of insulin resistance.
-Furthermore, while modern medications are powerful tools for correcting metabolic pathways, they cannot fully reverse the condition if you ignore the environmental and nutritional factors driving it.
+You cannot supplement or medicate your way out of insulin resistance.
+These can be a help for some, but while modern medications are powerful tools for correcting metabolic pathways, they cannot halt or potentially reverse the condition if you ignore the environmental and nutritional factors driving it.
 The diagnosis is not a life sentence, but it is a demand for systemic change.

 Q: How is pre-diabetes different from diabetes?

 A: The primary difference is degree and reversibility.
-In pre-diabetes, your pancreas can still produce enough insulin to keep blood glucose from reaching diabetic levels, though it is working overtime.
+In pre-diabetes, your pancreas can still produce enough insulin to keep blood glucose from reaching diabetic levels, though it is working overtime which causes its own issues.
 In type 2 diabetes, that compensation fails.
-Pre-diabetes is often reversible through lifestyle intervention; diabetes is manageable but generally considered progressive without significant intervention.
+Pre-diabetes is often reversible through lifestyle intervention; diabetes is manageable but generally considered to be progressive without significant intervention.

 Q: Can I feel insulin resistance?